 Wales is a leader in disability sport.
 We are immensely proud of our athletes and committed to providing sporting opportunities for disabled people.

 Of course, you cannot mention disability sport within Wales without thinking of Baroness Tanni Grey-Thompson.
 Baroness Grey-Thompson was also a member of the team that brought the 2012 Olympic and Paralympic Games to London, a games widely recognised for changing attitudes to disability sport across the world.
-We’ve more on Baroness Tanni Grey-Thompson in our Sporting heroes and legends page.
+We’ve more on Baroness Tanni Grey-Thompson and swimmer David Roberts in our Sporting heroes and legends page.